 Some formulas, including the organic dry shampoo above, use baking soda in their formulas.
 It works well for some people but can cause scalp irritation for others.
 Because there are so many other ingredients that work just as well, I haven’t experimented with using it in my recipes and therefore can’t offer any guidance on how much to use in a batch.

-How often should I use dry shampoo?
+Can I use baby powder as a dry shampoo?

 FREE Ebook: DIY Body Care Gifts Made Simple